mattlucero7/ps-prompt/ReadMe.md

 - Activate a virtual environment to see its name reflected in the prompt.

 ## Learn More
 I don't take all of the credit for this script.
-A lot of it I learned by visiting the [PowerShell documentation](https://learn.microsoft.com/en-us/windows/terminal/tutorials/custom-prompt-setup). 🙂
+I was inspired by the [Oh-My-Zsh Project](https://github.com/ohmyzsh/ohmyzsh) particularly the [robbyrussel theme](https://github.com/ohmyzsh/wiki/blob/main/Themes.md).
+I learned a lot of converting most of the style to `💻PS >_` by visiting the [PowerShell documentation](https://learn.microsoft.com/en-us/windows/terminal/tutorials/custom-prompt-setup). 🙂

+And no, I didn't want to use `Oh-My-Posh` as it was a fairly easy script.
+I already use `Oh-My-Zsh` for my WSL and I don't themes for my Ubuntu machine.

 ## Contributing